cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

 // @public (undocumented)
 function registerVolumeLoader(scheme: string, volumeLoader: Types.VolumeLoaderFn): void;

-// Warning: (ae-forgotten-export) The symbol "IRenderingEngine" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "RenderingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)